 How do I get the games?

 The guide will take you through how to dump your game copies from your Wii U over to your PC for use in Cemu.
-This process is easy and quick to set up, and doesn’t require any permanent modification to your console.
+This process is easy and quick to set up, and does not require any permanent modification to your console.

-If you don’t have a Wii U console, you will not be able to dump games to your PC and therefore won’t be able to use Cemu.
+If you do not have a Wii U console, you will not be able to dump games to your PC and therefore you will not be able to use Cemu.

 Can I play online?

 Yes!
 Cemu supports online play, using official Nintendo servers.
 To do this, we will need to dump your account data from your Wii U to use for connecting to the servers.
-This process is easy and quick to set up, and doesn’t require any permanent modification to your console.
+This process is easy and quick to set up, and does not require any permanent modification to your console.

-If your account is banned, or if you don’t own a Wii U console, you will not be able to use online play with Cemu.
+If your account is banned, or if you do not own a Wii U console, you will not be able to use online play with Cemu.

 How well can I run games?